 Where water issues are visibly observed, or if water quality monitoring results indicate that discharge criteria are not being achieved or are otherwise unsatisfactory, then appropriate additional mitigation measures will be investigated and implemented.
 Work methods and management practices will be assessed and revised or adapted when necessary.
-Investigation and implementation of additional mitigation measures will be the responsibility of the Principal Contractor's Environmental Manager, in consultation with their wider Project team, Sydney Metro and the ER.
 These measures may include:

-- Additional, more frequent or extended water quality monitoring; - Amending monitoring locations and parameters where necessary; - Inspection of work site to identify possible sources of excess sediment or other contaminants; - Inspection of ERSED and other environmental controls for condition, suitability, effectiveness and compliance with the applicable ESCP; - Repair, replace or reinstate any deficient ERSED controls; - Implement additional or enhanced ERSED controls where necessary, which may include; - Enhanced use of soil stabilisers to minimise erosion;

-- Stabilisation of exposed ground and drainage channels by means of geofabric, crushed rock or hydroseeding; - Water velocity control measures such as rock check dams or earth bunds; - Additional sediment-trapping devices, such as double-layer barriers at drainage points; - Stabilisation of vehicle and pedestrian routes with crushed rock, roadbase or spray seal; - Review construction practices and amend where necessary, such as management of stockpiles, ceasing activities during rain events, access road maintenance; - Investigation and advice from subject-matter experts such as a soil conservationist; - Review and update ESCP to include any additional or enhanced control measures; and - Additional training and/or awareness for the Principal Contractor's staff and subcontractors.
+- Additional, more frequent or extended water quality monitoring; - Amending monitoring locations and parameters where necessary - Inspection of work site to identify possible sources of excess sediment or other contaminants; - Inspection of ERSED and other environmental controls for condition, suitability, effectiveness and compliance with the applicable ESCP; - Repair, replace or reinstate any deficient ERSED controls; - Implement additional or enhanced ERSED controls where necessary, which may include; - o Enhanced use of soil stabilisers to minimise erosion; - Stabilisation of exposed ground and drainage channels by means of geofabric, crushed rock or hydroseeding; - O Water velocity control measures such as rock check dams or earth bunds; - Additional sediment-trapping devices, such as double-layer barriers at drainage points; - Stabilisation of vehicle and pedestrian routes with crushed rock, roadbase or spray seal; - Review construction practices and amend where necessary, such as management of stockpiles, ceasing activities during rain events, access road maintenance; - Investigation and advice from subject-matter experts such as a soil conservationist; - Review and update ESCP to include any additional or enhanced control measures; and - Additional training and/or awareness for Downer staff and sub-contractors.

-Sydney Metro's Principal Contractor will also advise Sydney Metro and the ER should water issues are visibly observed, or if water quality monitoring results indicate that discharge criteria are not being achieved or are otherwise unsatisfactory.
 Any minor changes made to the Water Quality Monitoring Program would be subject to ER review and approval in accordance with CoA C13.
 Changes other than those of a minor nature would require approval from the Planning Secretary.